StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/docs/index.rst

 Current version: Version in progress

-.. admonition:: Collaborate
+.. tip:: SAF aims to be universal and serve the comunity.

-   SAF aims to be universal and serve the comunity.
-Please visit discussion to ask any questions or contribute to our development.
+Please visit `discussion<https://github.com/StructuralAnalysisFormat/StructuralAnalysisFormat-Doc/discussions>`_ to ask any questions or contribute to our development.

 Table of contents: